product-science/docs/docs/ios-xcode.md

 ## Preparation
 1. Set up Xcode build with the Product Science Instrumentation Injector from the Product Science Github repo (see instructions below)
 2. Determine a named developer resource for Product Science to partner with for generating new builds
-3. Ideally create a trigger for Product Science to generate new builds to increase speed of the Optimization process
+3. Ideally create a trigger for Product Science to generate new builds to increase speed of the Optimization Loop

 ## Optimization Loop
 The Loop is repeated by your developers 20+ times initially and 5+ times with every major update.